SagarMaheshwary/Employee/readme.md

 ### Views that have been modified

-- moved employee views from mg_emp/employee to employee.
-- added search
+- index,report in reports.

 ### Controllers that have been created

+- ReportsController

+### Controllers that have been modified

 - None.

-### Controllers that have been modified

-- All.

 ### Models that have been created